CSNLWigner/Continual-learning-with-structure-learning/README.md

 - gr_em_learner:

 ### Notebooks
+- exp_GT_cardinal: a single run of a GT learner (particle filter?)
-- test_GT_cardinal: a single run of a GT learner (particle filter?)
+- exp_GT_diagonal: a single run of a GT learner (particle filter?)
-- test_batch_GT:
+- exp_data_rotation: experiment for effect of task complexity, computes model switching times on original and rotated data

-- experiments 1: Gergo's experiments
+- experiments_1: Gergo's experiments